paybygroup/slate/source/index.html.md

 *Add new legal document*

-Add a new legal document, which can be attached to any purchase to require its members' acceptances
+Add a new legal document, which will then be available to attach to any purchase so that members are required to accept it.

 > Body parameter